UUDigitalHumanitieslab/sastadev/Documentation/Tarsp.rst

 * the verb must be compatible with imperative mood (**wwimpok**)
 * the relation that the verb bears must be compatible with imperatives (**imprelok**)
-* the parent nod must have *cat* equal to *top*
+* the parent node must have *cat* equal to *top*
 * there must not be a question mark in the utterance
 * there must be no period in the utterance.

 * **Remark** We must find a way to exclude *kijk* and *kijk eens* as an imperative in most cases, since it should be analysed as a V.U.
+* **Remark** We must allow other case forms for *jij* en *u* as subjkects in imperatives (but noy the reducded variant *je*)
+* **remark** There surely is overlap betwen the condition on modal verbs and the conditions imposed by **potentialimpverb**.

 * **Schlichting** (p.
 62)

   "De kenmerken van de Gebiedende Wijs zijn in het kader van TARSP:

-     1. de zin moet altijd beginnen met een werkwoord; dat werkwoord staat meestal in de vorm van de stam van het werkwoord, een enekel maal vinden we stam +t of de infinitief. (covered except stam +t)
+     1. de zin moet altijd beginnen met een werkwoord; dat werkwoord staat meestal in de vorm van de stam van het werkwoord, een enkele maal vinden we Stam+t of de infinitief. (covered except Stam+t)
      2. Er is altijd een niet-vragende intonatie (covered by disallowing a question mark)
-     3. Er is vaak een tweed of derde woord in de zin, bijvoorbeeld 'maar', 'even', 'eens'.
+     3. Er is vaak een tweede of derde woord in de zin, bijvoorbeeld 'maar', 'even', 'eens'.
 Covered
-     4. Een gebideden wijs begint nooit met een modaal werkwoord, behalve met 'laten' (covered)
+     4. Een gebiedende wijs begint nooit met een modaal werkwoord, behalve met 'laten' (covered)

 .. _zinsdelen:

 Macros for 'Zinsdelen'
 """"""""""""""""""""""

-The 'zinsdelen'are *B*, *Ond*, *VC* and *W* and they correspond to some extent to  the following language measures, for 'zinsdelen':
+The 'zinsdelen' are *B*, *Ond*, *VC* and *W* and they correspond to some extent to  the following language measures, for 'zinsdelen':

 * T007: B,  adverbial modifier (see :ref:`T007_B`)
 * T063: Ond, subject   (see :ref:`T063_Ond`)